 1775, American English dialectal, "troublesome person or animal" (usually with a defining adjective), a vulgar pronunciation of curse (n.), or else a shortening of the slang sense of customer.
 The word in the literal sense of "a curse" is from 1848.

 1815, "to say bad words, use profane language," a vulgar pronunciation of curse (v.).
-Transitive sense of "to curse, swear at" is from 1841.
+Transitive sense of "to curse, swear at" is by 1838.
 Related: Cussed; cussing.
 To cuss (someone) out is attested by 1881.

 Web design and development by MaoningTech.